assogbg/kubernetes_BD/README.md

 ### PREREQUISITES

 Some experience with a programming language (python, javascript, bash, ..) will be useful.
 Yet, we wrote this training while supposing that the attendees don't have any knowledge of kubernetes.
+You will need to install locally kubernetes or use a cloud provider.
+We will use minikube for all the exercices in this training, please follow this installation tutorial: https://kubernetes.io/docs/tasks/tools/install-minikube/

+We do recommend to use Linux or Mac for this training and we have not been able to test it on Windows.
+Sorry for that !

 ### Summary